anish-sahoo/ExpiryDateReminder/README.md

 Expiry Date Reminder is an app created to help you keep track of expiry dates.
 Get reminded by notifications once something is expiring within 14 days.

-This application has been created by Anish Sahoo, and has not been released under any license yet.
+This application has been created by Anish Sahoo, and has been released under the MIT license.

 ## Features